-A recent study by NBC News has stated that over 58% of smartphones used in the House of Representatives are iPhones!
-On that note, today we’re going to focus on the iPhone and iPad and share a few tips and insights on how many Washington insiders currently save and manage their iOS data as well as some best practices for documenting the constant stream of SMS messages on devices used by Senators and Representatives.
+Today we’re going to focus on the iPhone and iPad and share a few tips and insights on how many Washington insiders and congress-people currently save and manage their iOS text message data.
+We will also provide some best practices for documenting the constant stream of SMS messages and iMessages on devices used by senators, representatives, and other government officials.

-The first rule for any Member of Congress or their staff that use iPhones or iPads is to back their iOS device on a daily basis.
-As iPhone experts, we recommend making an encrypted local iTunes backup.
+The first rule for any member of congress or their staff that use iPhones or iPads is to back their iOS device on a daily or weekly basis.
+As iPhone experts, we recommend making an encrypted local backup.
 There are several reasons for this:

-A local iTunes backup of a Senator or Congressman’s phone ensures that they personally control their text message data and history.
-A local iPhone backup will also guarantee that text messages are stored on the computer of the politician or staff member and that the data is easily accessible to reference whenever needed.
+A local iPhone backup of a politician's phone ensures that they personally control their entire text message data and history.
+A local iPhone backup will also guarantee that text messages are stored on the computer of the politician or staff member and that the data is easily accessible to reference should the need ever arise.

-Backing up an iPhone locally enables staff and aides to then make an extra copy of the backup an external hard drive for safekeeping.
-The staff or politician control the storage location of this extra “safety” copy and have the piece of mind that, if their primary work computer ever crashes, that a copy of their iPhone backup (that includes text message data) will be safe and sound.
+Backing up an iPhone locally also enables staff and aides to then make an extra copy of the backup an external hard drive for safekeeping.
+The staff member or politician can control the storage location of this extra safety copy and have peace of mind that the iPhone backup is safe and sound should their primary work computer ever crash or stop working.

-By creating an encrypted backup (setup with a strong backup password), you ensure that only people with the backup password will be able to use what is in the backup, even if your computer or external drive are compromised.
+Creating an encrypted backup (set up with a strong backup password) ensures that only people with the backup password will be able to access whatever data is in the backup.
+This is also helpful should a computer or external drive ever become compromised.

 There are numerous reasons why politicians or their staff would hesitate to use iCloud for their iPhone, iPad, and iPod Touch backups:

 Accessibility - iCloud data is not stored locally on your computer; it’s stored on Apple’s servers.
-If a member of Congress or someone on their staff need to access this data, they will need an internet connection as well as extra time to download iCloud data back onto the device.
-The length of time it takes to download iCloud data to a device depends on the size of the data and the connection bandwidth. iPhone backups stored locally on one’s computer can often be accessed more quickly, and without an internet connection.
+If a member of Congress or someone on their staff need to access this data, an internet connection is required as well as extra time to download iCloud data back onto the device.
+The length of time it takes to download iCloud data to a device depends on the size of the data and the connection bandwidth. iPhone backups stored locally on one’s computer can often be accessed more quickly and without an being connected to the internet.

 Security - Congressmen and Senators often have classified and sensitive data on their iPhones or iPads.
 Backing up devices to iCloud (or any cloud based storage platform) comes with a risk of data loss and privacy.
-Although Apple has stated emphatically in recent months that any data backed up to iCloud is secure and private, many politicians and their staff cannot take that chance.
+Although Apple has stated emphatically in recent months that any data backed up to iCloud is secure and private, many politicians and their staff often don't want to take that chance.